State Variables and Constraints in Thermodynamics of Solids and Their Implications: Thermodynamic coordinates in solids

 \section{Thermodynamic coordinates in solids}

 We can now construct the thermodynamic description of a solid.
 Suppose that a solid is composed of $N_{\rm at}$ atoms, which have their respective positions of equilibrium $\left\{ \bar{\bf R}_{j} \right\} $.
 We do not assume any crystal symmetry, so that any solid, such as crystals possessing defects and amorphous solids, can be applied to.
 Only the requirement is that they have equilibrium positions $\left\{ \bar{\bf R}_{j} \right\} $.

 Corollary 2 requires that an appropriate set of TCs for a solid must completely describe the specific heat of the solid.
-It is an elementary task in statistical mechanics to calculate the free energy $F$ of a solid in terms of the atomic displacements $\{ u_{j} \}$ (for example, Ref.~\cite{Reif}, Sec.~10.1).
-In the harmonic approximation, by transforming atomic displacements $\{ u_{j} \}$ to normal modes $\{ q_{k} \}$, $F$ is obtained as
+It is an elementary task in statistical mechanics to calculate the free energy $F$ of a solid by expanding an atom position ${\bf R}_{j}(t)$ around its equilibrium position $\bar{\bf R}_{j}$ as ${\bf R}_{j}(t) = \bar{\bf R}_{j} +{\bf u}_{j}(t) $ (for example, Ref.~\cite{Reif}, Sec.~10.1).
+In the harmonic approximation, by transforming atomic displacements $\{ {\bf u}_{j} \}$ to normal modes $\{ q_{k} \}$, the free energy $F$ is obtained as